Villages of Royal Palm

 1707 Weeping Elm Circle, Port Orange, Florida 32128

-On Florida's Northeastern Coast, Villages of Royal Palm Has Concrete Block Single Family Homes and Town Homes, a Clubhouse, Swimming Pools, Tennis Courts, Putting Greens, Lush Landscaping and Oceanfront Beaches Down the Road
+On Florida's Northeastern Coast, Villages of Royal Palm Has Single Family Homes and Town Homes, a Clubhouse, Swimming Pools, Tennis Courts, Putting Greens, Lush Landscaping and Oceanfront Beaches Down the Road

 Just 45 minutes east of Orlando in northeastern Florida, Port Orange is the site of Villages of Royal Palm, an established, gated community planned developed by Winston-James Development.
 It dates from the first 10 years of this century and is an all ages community that markets to the 55+ demographic.
 Most residents are retirees and empty-nesters.

 The development's town homes and single family houses are single story and constructed with durable concrete blocks, a favorite Florida building material.
 Floor plans start at about 1,505 square feet and range up to 2,416 square feet.
 Most homes have two to four bedrooms, a garage, a lanai or an optional back porch.
 Designs are open with kitchens that melt into spacious great rooms.
 Most are built with 40-year architectural roof shingles, rocker electrical switches, and granite countertops.

-Prices begin in the low- to mid-$200,000s.
+Prices begin in the low- to mid-$300,000s.
 Please verify this price with a Realtor as it may change down the road.
 The HOA fee is in the low-$400s per month and pays for landscaping, yearly pressure cleaning, and painting (every five years).